mindspore-lab/mindone/examples/sadtalker/README.md

 | gfpgan_weights/ | Face detection and enhanced models used in `facexlib` and `gfpgan`. | Infer / Finetune / Train | [gfpgan_weights/](https://download-mindspore.osinfra.cn/toolkits/mindone/sadtalker/gfpgan_weights/) |

 Please download the required weights accordingly (infer/finetune/train).
-For example, to perform inference, download all weights tagged "finetune".
+For example, to perform inference, download all weights tagged "Infer".
 After downloading, the folder should look like this (case-sensitive):

   ```bash
   checkpoints/